Lisa Mitchell: 2014–2017: "Wah Ha" and Warriors

 On 28 September 2014, Lisa Mitchell released a new song "Wah Ha" as a limited free download, premiering the single on Richard Kingsmill's show on triple j.
 Mitchell followed the release with a video produced with friend and collaborator Kirrilee Bailey, and sold-out shows in London.
 The single received airplay in UK from Jo Whiley of BBC Radio 2 and Lauren Laverne as well as plays on US public radio station KCRW with Morning Becomes Eclectic.
 Mitchell also performed for the show at the end of 2014.
 On 26 February 2015, a remix of "Wah Ha" by Sydney electronic trio Seekae was premiered by online music magazine Hypetrak.com.

 On 2 August 2016, the first single from Mitchell's third studio album, Warriors, was released, titled "The Boys".
-The music video, set in Mitchell's childhood hometown of Albury, was inspired by her observations of how "guys spend time together, how they show affection – it’s always playing games or joking around or drinking, I notice a real buoyancy, or light-heartedness which I think is quite different to girls."
+The music video, set in Mitchell's childhood hometown of Albury, was inspired by her observations of how "guys spend time together, how they show affection – it's always playing games or joking around or drinking, I notice a real buoyancy, or light-heartedness which I think is quite different to girls."
 Warriors was released on 16 October 2016 and officially in the UK in April 2017.
 In September 2017 Mitchell released her 4th EP, featuring '90s covers, titled When They Play That Song.

 On 31 July 2020, Mitchell released a cover of Gillian Welch's "Everything is Free".

 2021–present: A Place to Fall Apart

-On 29 September 2021, Lisa Mitchell release a new song "Zombie".
+On 29 September 2021, Lisa Mitchell released a new song "Zombie".
 In an Instagram post, Lisa confirmed the song was the first single from her next album.

 On 28 January 2022, Mitchell announced the title of her fourth studio album as A Place to Fall Apart.